Selvol™ Polyvinyl Alcohol Product Information

 Chemical Reactions

-PVOH resins react in a manner similar to other secondary polyhydric alcohols.
-One can carry out PVOH’s esterification reactions with a number of compounds.
+PVOH resins react similarly to other secondary polyhydric alcohols.
+You can produce PVOH’s esterification reactions with a number of compounds.
 A commercially important reaction is the formation of tackified PVOH using boric acid or borax to form cyclic esters.
-This reaction is very sensitive to pH, and an insoluble gel forms above 4.5-5.0.
+This is a very pH-sensitive reaction, and an insoluble gel forms above 4.5-5.0.

 Other esterification reactions include the following: